7. Skip to content

 """

-Generates and returns a sample from the underlying distribution.
+Draw a sample from the distribution.

 Returns: